me0den/devise_auth_proxy/README.md

 * `logout_service` - String.
 A service to handle logout session.
 * `skip_session` - Boolean (default: false).
 To skip storage login session.
 * `logout_url` - String (default: '/').
 For redirecting to a proxy user logout URL after signing out of the Rails application.
 Include DeviseAuthProxy::ControllerBehavior in your application controller to enable (by overriding Devise's after_sign_out_path_for).
+* `specific_database` - String (default: :disable).
+For setting a specific database to authenticate.

 Set options in a Rails initializer (e.g., `config/intializers/devise.rb`):